digitallinguistics/data-format/.github/CONTRIBUTING.md

     - **Write the release notes**

         - Title: vX.X.X

+        - Description: High-level overview of the changes

+        - Changelog:

             - List the changes for each schema separately under its own heading.
 General project changes get their own heading as well.

+            - `LABEL: description (#000)`

         - Compile the list of changes from each of the commits on the master branch